ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 Cen01_MA.bam (13 Gb), Cen03_MA.bam (15 Gb), Cen05_MA.bam (15 Gb) finished converting from .sam to .bam!
 I copied them into my BAM_Files directory.

+#### 26 June 2017
+Jobs to convert .sam to .bam for the second dataset for the first 11 sites have been submitted.
+Will submit the job to convert Cen12_MA.sam to .bam as soon as it is ready.
+These jobs can be found in /mnt/ls15/scratch/users/f0002184/Cen13_Pooled_mgDNA/mapping.

 ___
 ## Binning
 #### 9 June 2017